 - 1.1.
 Those sponsored by the Alexander von Humboldt Foundation are obligated to inform themselves about and comply with the rules of good scientific practice that are in effect at their host institution. - 1.2.
 Moreover, those sponsored are to pledge themselves, and the staff they employ in the framework of Alexander von Humboldt Foundation funding, to observe the rules of good scientific practice below.
 Violations of these rules or scientific or other malpractice (see paragraphs 2 and 3) may result in the penalties described in paragraph 4. - 1.3.
+The following principles constitute the rules of good scientific practice, both in general and specified to the individual disciplines as necessary:

+• General principles of scientific work

+- to work in accordance with the accepted standards of the discipline; - to consider aspects of security-relevant research1 (dual use, ethics) and document these by assessing opportunities and risks; - to observe the rules specific to the respective discipline with regard to the attaining, selecting, using, documenting, and long-term securing of data and other findings; - to challenge consistently all one's own findings; - to maintain strict honesty with regard to the contributions of partners, competitors, and predecessors.

+Cooperation and supervisory responsibility in working groups

+- to assure cooperation and supervisory responsibility in working groups; in particular, to take organisational measures to ensure that the tasks of leadership, supervision, conflict management, and quality assurance are clearly assigned and actually fulfilled; - not to compromise research activities of others.

+• Supervision of junior researchers

+• to ensure appropriate supervision for graduates, doctoral candidates, and students, in particular by providing each of them with a primary mentor in the working group.
+Responsibility for promoting junior researchers is a top-level management priority.

+• Scientific publications

+Page 1 of 4 As of: March 2024

+1 Refer to Recommendations for Handling of Security-Relevant Research by the German Research Foundation.

-The following principles constitute the rules of good scientific practice, both in general and specified to the individual disciplines as necessary: - General principles of scientific work - to work in accordance with the accepted standards of the discipline; - to observe the rules specific to the respective discipline with regard to the attaining, selecting, using, documenting, and long-term securing of data and other findings; - to challenge consistently all one's own findings; - to maintain strict honesty with regard to the contributions of partners, competitors, and predecessors. - Cooperation and supervisory responsibility in working groups - to assure cooperation and supervisory responsibility in working groups; in particular, to take organisational measures to ensure that the tasks of leadership, supervision, conflict management, and quality assurance are clearly assigned and actually fulfilled; - not to compromise research activities of others. - Supervision of junior researchers - to ensure appropriate supervision for graduates, doctoral candidates, and students, in particular by providing each of them with a primary mentor in the working group.
-Responsibility for promoting junior researchers is a top-level management priority. - Scientific publications - to produce and disseminate scientific publications in accordance with the accepted rules and standards of the discipline; and, in particular when new findings are to be published, to describe these findings and the applied methods completely and comprehensibly as well as account for one's own and others' preliminary work exhaustively and correctly. - If several participants are involved in a scientific project and its subsequent publication, only those can be named as co-authors who significantly contributed to the conceptual design, formulation, analysis and interpretation of the data or findings, and the drafting of the manuscript, and have consented to its publication; so-called 'honorary authorship' is not permissible; third-party support is to be listed under acknowledgements.
+- to produce and disseminate scientific publications in accordance with the accepted rules and standards of the discipline; and, in particular when new findings are to be published, to describe these findings and the applied methods completely and comprehensibly as well as account for one's own and others' preliminary work exhaustively and correctly. - If several participants are involved in a scientific project and its subsequent publication, only those can be named as co-authors who significantly contributed to the conceptual design, formulation, analysis and interpretation of the data or findings, and the drafting of the manuscript, and have consented to its publication; so-called 'honorary authorship' is not permissible; third-party support is to be listed under acknowledgements.